haleemah-163/reading-notes/read1.md

 com.As we can see, GitHub helps you build all sorts of many useful great things, And in many cases you don't have to know html.
 GitHub serves all of your projects sites.
 And if you want to create your first site, Use the Automatic page generator, GitHub will populate your page with some basic content that you can customize with markdown. when you finish, Choose one of the pre-built themes and publish your site.

+# and now i am trying to make some changes in my laptob by adding this sentence in order to know how they will be reflected on GitHub